Skip to main content

 Titles must reflect the real problem.
 If the bug only occurs under certain conditions, the conditions must be included in the bug title.
 If you are, for example, not able to book a ticket when you state that you are a teenager, this is relevant information and must be included in your title.

-To come up with a descriptive title, put yourself in the shoes of someone who never tested the website/app, who cannot picture what page you are on, what it looks like and what you did.
+To come up with a descriptive title, put yourself in the shoes of someone who has never tested the website/app, who cannot picture what page you are on, what it looks like and what you did.
 Read your title from that person's perspective to see if you would understand the bug.
 If you don't get a good idea of the bug, adjust the bug title and repeat the process.

 Exemplary bug titles